Division 1 Team Information

 Community Softball, Competitive Spirit

-SBR believes that every player deserves a right to play with other players that approach the game in the same way.
+SBR believes that every athlete deserves a right to play with other athletes that approach the game in the same way.
 They also deserve a coach that will provide the best atmosphere for them to improve as much as they are willing to put effort into their own development.
-We also believe every player should have an opportunity to try, and develop at, any position they want to try.
+We also believe every athlete should have an opportunity to try, and develop at, any position they want to try.

 To this end, we offer many tiers of softball.
-From the raw beginner to the advanced player looking to advance their skills, we offer a place for all players.
+From the beginner to the advanced athlete looking to advance their skills, we offer a place for all athletes.

-Premier teams require players with highly competitive natures that want to get the most they can out of softball.
+Division 1 teams require athletes with highly competitive natures that want to get the most they can out of softball.
 They will be challenged by the coaches to improve every time they are on the field and so must be able and willing to accept advanced instruction.
-This requires a full commitment from the family and the player.
+This requires a full commitment from the family and the athlete.

-Playing on a Premier team requires an extra level of commitment that we want you to be aware of.
-This may include 2 practices per week, 2 regular-season games per week, weekend tournaments (possibly 4 or more weekends, at the U14 and above levels), increased financial requirements and a more competitive approach to coaching.
+Playing on a Division 1 team requires an extra level of commitment that we want you to be aware of.
+This may include 2 practices per week, 2 regular-season games per week, weekend tournaments (possibly 4 or more weekends, at the U15 and above levels), increased financial requirements and a more competitive approach to coaching.

-If you definitely do not want your child to participate on a Premier team please select NO in the dropbox when registering.
+If you definitely do not want your athlete to participate on a Division 1 team please select NO in the dropbox when registering.